-Student devices were collected for the summer to be cleaned, and then will be redistributed to students on August 26, 2019.
-Once students receive their device and charger, they will be expected to transport their device from school to home and bring it, fully charged and ready to use, to school with them each day.
+Student devices are collected for the summer to be cleaned, and then redistributed to students in August.
+Once students receive their device and charger, they are expected to transport their device from school to home and bring it, fully charged and ready to use, to school with them each day.

-When students are issued their device, they will also be provided a flyer and a Student Device Use Agreement Form (Spanish version).
+When students are issued their device, they are provided a flyer and a Student Device Use Agreement Form (Spanish version).
 This form reviews the important responsibilities that students are accepting when being issued a device.
 The agreement form needs to be signed by the student and a parent or guardian before the device can be taken home.